paarthenon/variant/docu/docs/intro.md

 #### Create new instances

 With the object `Animal` (*a collection of tag constructors*) we can easily create new instances, even if custom logic is involved.
-Even though we never specified it, steve has striped skin.
-This comes from [`animal.ts`](#animal-ts), where the function we wrote to create snakes had a default parameter __pattern__ set to `'striped'`.

 ```ts twoslash
 // @noErrors